Sioux: Great Sioux War of 1876 and the Wounded Knee Massacre

 The Wounded Knee Massacre was the last major armed conflict between the Lakota and the United States.
 It was described as a massacre by General Nelson A. Miles in a letter to the Commissioner of Indian Affairs.
 On December 29, 1890, five hundred troops of the 7th Cavalry Regiment, supported by four Hotchkiss guns (a lightweight artillery piece capable of rapid fire), surrounded an encampment of the Lakota bands of the Miniconjou and Hunkpapa with orders to escort them to the railroad for transport to Omaha, Nebraska.
 By the time it was over, 25 troopers and more than 150 Lakota Sioux lay dead, including men, women, and children.
 It remains unknown which side was responsible for the first shot; some of the soldiers are believed to have been the victims of "friendly fire" because the shooting took place at point-blank range in chaotic conditions.
 Around 150 Lakota are believed to have fled the chaos, many of whom may have died from hypothermia.

 Following a three-day blizzard, the military hired civilians to bury the dead Lakota.
 The burial party found the deceased frozen; they were gathered up and placed in a mass grave on a hill overlooking the encampment from which some of the fire from the Hotchkiss guns originated.
 It was reported that four infants were found alive, wrapped in their deceased mothers' shawls.
 In all, 84 men, 44 women, and 18 children reportedly died on the field, while at least seven Lakota were mortally wounded.

 For this 1890 offensive, the American army awarded twenty Medals of Honor, its highest commendation.
 Contemporary Native American activists have urged the medals to be withdrawn, calling them "medals of dishonor".
 According to Lakota William Thunder Hawk, "The Medal of Honor is meant to reward soldiers who act heroically.
 But at Wounded Knee, they didn't show heroism; they showed cruelty".
-In 2001, the National Congress of American Indians passed two resolutions condemning the Medals of Honor awards and called on the U.S. government to rescind them.
+In 2001, the National Congress of American Indians passed two resolutions condemning the Medals of Honor awards and called on the US government to rescind them.